-Mitchell Hall, a new breed of NYC Real Estate Broker/ Blogger that embraces transparency and technology while successfully representing Manhattan sellers, owners, landlords, buyers and tenants.
+Mitchell Hall, NYC Real Estate Broker/ Blogger that embraces transparency and technology while successfully representing Manhattan sellers, owners, landlords, buyers and tenants.

 Get to know Mitchell J Hall